ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-modifier.md

 date: 07.03.2021
 ---

-Modifiers are an extremely important part of almost any Dota custom games.
+Modifiers are an extremely important part of almost any Dota custom game.
 They allow you to modify certain properties of your hero, deal damage to it over time, or apply various effects on it.
 Like abilities, we'll also create them in Typescript.

 We'll use an easy example which should cover a lot of common concepts for modifiers.
 This example is Skywrath's Ancient seal, which is an ability that simply applies a modifier to an enemy.
 The modifier applies the Silenced state on the enemy, and reduces its magic resist property by a percentage.